blog

 15 October, 2020

-K-12 teachers and administrators have long seen the value of leveraging advanced technology to improve the quality of learning experiences.
-Now, with the onslaught of the COVID-19 pandemic, advanced technological tools such as mobile device management (MDM) software have quickly become a necessity for making remote learning a reality.
+K-12 teachers and administrators have long seen the value of leveraging advanced technology in education.
+It vastly improves the quality of the learning experience.
+Upon the onslaught of the COVID-19 pandemic, advanced technological tools such as mobile device management (MDM) software quickly become a necessity for making remote learning a reality.
+And MDM software remained in high demand for K-12 schools, even after life went back to normal.

-In survey results released by MidAmerica Nazarene University (MNU) in mid-2018, some 18 months before the new coronavirus hit hard in the US, fully 82% of K-12 teachers already agreed that educational technology tools such as laptops, tablet software, learning apps, smart boards, and student portals “have not only brought the classroom into the modern age but have also enhanced learning and teaching.”
+MidAmerica Nazarene University (MNU) performed a survey in mid-2018, some 18 months before COVID-19 hit hard in the US.
+The survey revealed that fully 82% of K-12 teachers already agreed that educational technology tools such as laptops, tablet software, learning apps, smart boards, and student portals “have not only brought the classroom into the modern age but have also enhanced learning and teaching.”
 Also according to the report:

 • 42% of student work is now done using pencil and paper.